Rodina Singh on her friendships with Minty Fresh, Sassa Gurl, and Tonet Jadaone

 “Tatlo kami noon, parang Destiny’s Child.
 I drive, Min did my mug, and may isa pa kaming drag sister.
 Doon kami nagbibihis sa bahay niya.
 Hanggang sa naging dalawa na lang kami kasi ’yung isa napagod din mag-drag,” Singh recalls.
 “Kaming dalawa talaga ’yung tandem.
 Ako ’yung mabunganga, ’yung baklang angas-angasan, ’yung mataray-taray.
 Siya ’yung muse.
 Ganyan ’yung fantasy namin.”

-It’s evident in the way Singh tells me stories of getting into fights in the scene to defend her non-confrontational friend how fond she is of Ortiz.
+It’s evident in the way Singh tells me stories of getting into fights in the scene to defend her non-confrontational friend and how fond she is of Ortiz.
 As a makeup artist, Ortiz was the one who taught Singh the tricks of the trade.

 A year of drag shows later, they faced each other at the first-ever “Drag Cartel All Stars.”
 “Lahat kaming monthly winners magkakalaban.
 Nauna siyang nanalo sakin.
 Si Min ’yung nagpasa ng korona sakin.
 Kailangan sa aming dalawa [na] ’yung maunang manalo siya, sa perspective ko.
 Alam ko mas magaling siya sakin mag-drag.
 Pagdating ng ‘All Stars,’ tensionado talaga siya kasi she really wanted to win.
 Ako naman, for the fantasy lang, for the laro.”